-- 25. I didn't have a social worker before I went to the Children's Panel.
+- I went straight to Langlands Park from Beechwood Assessment Centre.
+I was fourteen years old when I went there in Example, 1975.
+Somebody took me in a car.
+I think it was a social worker.
+I just had a small case with my clothes in it.
+I was crying and I wanted to go back to my mum. - 25.
+I didn't have a social worker before I went to the Children's Panel.
 I can't remember if the same one took me to Langlands Park.
 They told me I was going to a List D school for two years.
 They said I was bad because I was shoplifting. - 26.
 Langlands Park was like a museum.
 It was a big, old-fashioned building.
-It was SNR Mr MSH and SNR Miss Cameron.
-Mr MSH didn't come in at weekends.
+It was SNR SNR Mr MSH and SNR Mr MSH and SNR Mr MSH didn't come in at weekends.
 Mr MSH lived in a house in the grounds.
 Miss Cameron did the weekends.
 Sometimes Mrs who was a teacher in the school, came in at weekends. - 27.
 You went through the front door and down a corridor.
 Then you came to the headmaster's office and the 'wee lady's' office.
 Next door was the big sitting room and the shower room.
 There was a big hall and you went along another corridor which took you to the dining room.
 Nearby was my bedroom and along the corridor was stairs which took you up to the other bedrooms.
 They were single bedrooms.
 There were six or eight in my bedroom. - 28.
 Langlands Park was all girls.
 They were the same age as me, roughly thirteen to fifteen years old and there were approximately thirty girls there. - 29.
 I didn't smoke or drink until I went to Langlands Park.